 We can be real and authentic with people through having met with our Father.

 Most of us have struggled over the years with superficial Bible-reading, haven’t we?
 To be very honest, it has at times been bewildering, even boring (did I just write that?) to pick and choose the occasional verse when we happen to remember opening our Bibles outside of church.
 Or it seems a cop-out to cherry-pick key verses listed at the back of our Bibles or diaries for specific purposes – grief counselling, ageing, bitterness, courage, forgiveness, gossip, happiness, debt relief!
 This WIIFM (what’s-in-it-for-me) approach to the Bible can be shallow and even detrimental.

 There is so much more to engaging with God in His Word than this.
-If we start to engage with larger passages of Scripture… if we dig deeper into the contextual background… if we start to interact with whole books of the Bible in their respective genres (e.g. history, poetry)… if we immerse ourselves in the culture and stories of Biblical personalities… we start to experience God more richly.
+If we start to engage with larger passages of Scripture… dig deeper into the contextual background… start to interact with whole books of the Bible in their respective genres (e.g. history, poetry)… immerse ourselves in the culture and stories of Biblical personalities… we start to experience God more richly.